 English and foreign-language academic materials regarding social justice from around the world.

-Overviews on scholarly research regarding social justice issues.
+Overviews of scholarly research regarding social justice issues.

 Social Services Abstracts

-Academic research on efforts to diminish the impact of racism, sexism, and other modes of discrimination in law and society.
+Academic research on efforts to diminish the impact of racism, sexism, and discrimination in law and society.